okikio/inthistweet/README.md

 ![in-this-tweet light logo](public/logo-full-light.svg#gh-light-mode-only)
 ![in-this-tweet dark logo](public/logo-full-dark.svg#gh-dark-mode-only)

-✨ Futuristic ✨ twitter image/video downloader.
+✨ Futuristic ✨ twitter image, gif and video downloader.
 Enter a Tweet URL, click search, and download the image/videos in it to share, create a meme, and/or to store, the world is your oyester.

 > **Note**: You can download images and videos for gallary tweets, quote tweets, normal image and video posts and even the preview images for links, [inthistweet.app](https://inthistweet.app) can handle it all.